-A Private Provider and any Duly Authorized Representative may only perform building code inspection services that are within the disciplines covered by that person’s licensure or certification under Chapter 468, Chapter 471, or Chapter 481, designed or constructed by A Private Provider may not provide building code inspection services pursuant to this section upon any building designed or constructed by the Private Provider or the Private Provider’s firm.
+A Private Provider and any Duly Authorized Representative may only perform building code inspection services that are within the disciplines covered by that person’s licensure or certification under Florida Statutes, Chapter 468, Chapter 471, or Chapter 481; a Private Provider may not provide building code inspection services pursuant to this section upon any building designed or constructed by the Private Provider or the Private Provider’s firm.

 Notice to Building Official of Use of Private Provider Form